 As discussed in previous notes, GCP's discount widened over 2021 and 2022 as interest rates began to rise.
-The discount has narrowed somewhat since perhaps helped by share buybacks (as shown in Figure 20) and a capital recycling programme aimed at providing solid evidence of the validity of the NAV; improving the overall quality of the portfolio (in particular, reducing the sensitivity to power price fluctuations); and providing cash to both fund returns to investors and to reduce its floating rate debt.
-There is potential for the discount to narrow further.
+The discount has narrowed somewhat since helped by share buybacks (as shown in Figure 20) and a capital recycling programme aimed at providing solid evidence of the validity of the NAV; improving the overall quality of the portfolio (in particular, reducing the sensitivity to power price fluctuations); and providing cash to both fund returns to investors and to reduce its floating rate debt.
+We believe that the discount ought to narrow further from here.